 Small in population but big in personality, Ulmarra delivers country swagger and quirky cool in equal measure.
 On the banks of the Clarence River in Northern NSW, the former port town boasts a particularly well-preserved collection of heritage-listed buildings, many of which now house stores and galleries.
 The rivers, beaches and rainforest of the Clarence Valley surround, although you’ll find plenty of nature in town itself – time your visit to coincide with spring’s jacaranda bloom.

 Art & culture

 This part of the Clarence Valley hosts a particularly creative community, as you’ll fast discover exploring the Coldstream Gallery.
 Pieces on display here range from paintings to sculptures and jewellery, with most works available for purchase should you wish to take home a reminder of your stay.
 Nearby, Fibre Delights is a craft cooperative of 15 artisans showcasing their sewing, quilting and handicraft skills.

-Artist Peter J Hill may be in his 80’s, but he’s only semi-retired.
-You’ll find him painting and up for a chat at PJ Art Gallery.
-There are fine art prints at Ulmarra Collective alongside French soaps and handmade homewares imported from Morocco, Mexico and Turkey or order beautiful, bespoke furniture made from Australian native timber at The Wood Shop.
+Artist Peter J Hill may be in his 80s, but he’s only semi-retired.
+You’ll find him painting and mingling with locals at his jam-packed PJ Art Gallery.
+Additional fine art prints are on display at , alongside fragrant French soaps and handmade homewares imported from Morocco, Mexico and Turkey.
+Or order bespoke furniture that double as works of art, made from Australian native timber at The Wood Shop.

-Ulmarra is a 6hr 30min drive north of Sydney and 3hr 30min south of Brisbane.
-It’s just 15 minutes from the regional centre Grafton, which you can get to by air, rail and coach.
-There are a handful of places to stay in town, including the historic Ulmarra Hotel, B&Bs and self-contained apartments.
+Ulmarra is a 6.5hr drive north from Sydney and 3.5hr south from Brisbane.
+It’s just 15min from the regional centre of Grafton, which you can reach by car, train and bus.
+You can also fly into the Clarence Valley Regional Airport and hire a car to explore the region.
+A handful of accommodation options are available in town, including the historic Ulmarra Hotel, B&Bs and self-contained apartments.